YattaSolutions/org.eclipse.swt.browser.electron/README.md

 Moreover, having an embedded Chrome browser of the same version for every operating system also enables developers to develop and test with little overhead.
 We will benefit from frequent Chromium updates (via Electron), so we ensure future-proof technology with every new release cycle.

-### Possible drawbacks
+### Considerations

-Using software rendering has potential drawbacks:

-- Reduces possible framerate
+Proceeding with this approach requires that we're aware of the following:
-- WebGL and 3D CSS animations are not supported
+1. Using software rendering may reduce the possible framerate, and WebGL and 3D CSS animations are not supported

-GPU acceleration would be supported by the Electron offscreen rendering if really needed.
-But this would make things even slower, since content is then rendered on the GPU, copied to memory, transferred to the SWT process and then displayed.
-This further reduces the framerate.
+2. Using Electron introduces dependencies to Chromium and node.js, making more security updates necessary.

-But in our opinion the suggested solution should work well for most Eclipse plugins, such as the MPC.
+In our experience, software rendering is still the best solution and should work well for most Eclipse plugins, such as the MPC.
+Alternative solutions like GPU-accelerated offscreen rendering would reduce the framerate even further.

-Additionally, using Electron not only introduces a dependency to Chromium but also to node.js.
-This would require even more security updates.
-However, we believe those could easily be done automatically.
+The security updates could easily be done automatically.

 ### Known issues